PawseySC/bio-workshop-18/README.md

 ### Note on versions:
 - Fixes and improvements are being commited to this repo
-- The older version used during the event corresponds to this [GitHub Release](https://github.com/PawseySC/bio-workshop-18/releases/tag/7Sep18)
+- The older version used during the first event corresponds to this [GitHub Release](https://github.com/PawseySC/bio-workshop-18/releases/tag/7Sep18)